Varunyadavgithub/DSA-150-Fundamentals/README.md

     3. Finding the Sum of Prime Numbers in a Range.
     4. Generating a Square Matrix of a Given Size.
     5. Generating a Fibonacci Sequence Using Recursion.
+    6. Finding the Mode of Numbers in an Array.

 ## 🚀 Getting Started

 1. **Clone the Repository**: